-Here are some tips from the Centers for Disease Control and Prevention to help alleviate heat-related illnesses:
+Here are some tips to help alleviate heat-related illnesses:

 - Drink cool, non-alcoholic, non-caffeinated beverages.
 If your doctor limits the amount of fluid you drink or you take water pills, ask how much you should drink when the weather is hot.
 Also, avoid extremely cold liquids because they can cause cramps.

-- If possible, remain indoors during the heat of the day
+- If possible, remain indoors during the hottest part of the day.